savonet/liquidsoap/doc/content/language.md

 end
 ```

-Specific errors can be catched with the syntax
+Specific errors can be caught with the syntax

 ```liquidsoap
 try